commfish/BSAI_crab_assessments/BBRKC/bbrkc_23s/readme23s.md

 Thinking this should be done for a few models to compare with base?
 Try with '-nohess' added to avoid error I'm getting in the resent version of GMACS.

+### retrospective run code is found in bbrkc_23s under each models name

 ## model runs - initial to compare to Jie's ------
 ### Model 21.1b - run 4-14-23; see gmacs.dat -